Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Introduction

 \section{Introduction}

-Textual graphs are graphs with text-attributed nodes and edges, which are widely used for structured knowledge representation with many applications in question answering, recommendation, and scientific discovery~\citep{peng2024graph, procko2024graph, zhang2025survey}.
-By explicitly modeling multi-hop relations and semantic constraints, textual graphs enable interpretable and compositional reasoning that is difficult to achieve with unstructured text corpora~\citep{chen2020review, hogan2021knowledge,zou2020survey}.

-The early approaches to reasoning over textual graphs relied on costly annotations and inflexible symbolic inference~\citep{yih2016value}.
-The emergence of large language models (LLMs) has alleviated these limitations through strong semantic understanding~\citep{chang2024survey}, inspiring a growing body of work that combines LLMs with textual graphs for general-purpose graph understanding and question answering (QA)~\citep{lewis2020retrieval, peng2024graph, procko2024graph, zhang2025survey, jin2024large, chai2023graphllm}.
+Textual graphs are widely employed for structured knowledge representation in domains like question answering and scientific discovery~\citep{peng2024graph, procko2024graph, zhang2025survey}.
+By explicitly modeling multi-hop relations, they enable interpretable, compositional reasoning that is difficult to achieve with unstructured text~\citep{chen2020review, hogan2021knowledge,zou2020survey}.
+While early methods were constrained by inflexible symbolic inference and high annotation costs~\citep{yih2016value}, the semantic capabilities of Large Language Models (LLMs) have alleviated these limitations~\citep{chang2024survey,su2025racqc}.
+Consequently, integrating LLMs with textual graphs has become a prominent paradigm for general-purpose graph understanding and QA~\citep{lewis2020retrieval, peng2024graph, procko2024graph, zhang2025survey, jin2024large, chai2023graphllm}.

-A key step in LLM-based textual graph QA systems is graph retrieval, i.e., retrieving the relevant content from the target graph based on the natural language query.
-Most existing retrievers encode graph nodes and edges as vector embeddings and perform similarity-based matching with the query~\citep{chen2024kg, chen2024llaga, tang2024graphgpt}.
-This approach has the advantage of efficiency, but it often produces noisy or incomplete results due to the coarse-grained matching process.
-Moreover, these methods usually retrieve a large neighborhood in a single step and then flatten all candidate triples into text for the LLM~\citep{edge2024local, guo2024lightrag, he2024g}.
-Such flattening discards the relational structure of the graph and obscures reasoning trajectories, which degrades performance on long multi-hop reasoning tasks.

-Another line of work employs LLM-based agents that access graph information through tool calls~\citep{jiang2024kg,yang2024graphagent, ji2024retrieval}.
-Although these methods have the potential to surpass simple similarity retrieval, their training is typically bootstrapped using supervised fine-tuning (SFT).
-This strategy causes the action space of the model to collapse~\citep{chu2025sft,li2024entropic}, leading it to memorize patterns from the training data rather than learning generalizable policies.
-As a result, such agents struggle to locate optimal reasoning trajectories.
-Moreover, constructing these trajectories requires substantial expert annotations, making such approaches difficult to scale.

-To this end, we propose \name, an agentic retrieval framework that equips an LLM-based retriever with the ability to perform interactive, structure-aware exploration of textual graphs.
-Figure~\ref{fig1} provides an example of agentic retrieval, showing how the retriever agent iteratively performs actions to collect the necessary information to solve the given query.